US History - Indian Wars and the American Revolution

 - Quartering Act -- local authorities were required to find quarters for the Red Coats, in inns and even private homes.

 - The Quebec Act - expanded the boundaries of Quebec Province, surrounding the Colonists with a Roman Catholic territory.
 Simply stated, the Church of England was itself a form of Catholicism and the Colonists did not want to abide by the state-sponsored Church of England.

 Foundations of Religious Freedom in America

 The Puritans and the Quakers especially left the Old World to escape form religious control and abuse.
 The Intolerable Acts were all forms of additional control and abuse.
 The Quakers, believed in individual freedom, but the Puritans believed that human beings needed government as a guide.

 This is almost like the beginning of Republican and Democrat political parties on an elementary level.
 The Quakers went on to fight for abolition of slavery, Native American rights, prison reform, prohibition alcohol, education, and the women's movement.
-Some links to Puritan history and values follow:

 The French Huguenots also came to America for religious freedom and two of their most famous members were Paul Revere and Francis Marion, the Swamp Fox.

 My favorite figure in the American Revolution (American War for Independence) is General Francis Marion.
 He was nicknamed the "Swamp Fox" when British Colonel Tarleton cursed him as a crafty fox for his guerrilla warfare techniques.